The 21st Century Carrot

 If you were to divide up a typical 8 and ½ inch carrot it would typically be processed in such a manner that only about the very top half inch goes to animal feed.
 This is at the crown end.
 The point end quarter of the remaining carrot goes to making those tiny, baby carrots.
 The central portions are processed either to make “standard” cut or peel baby carrots or sent for juice making.
 The thickest part goes off to be processed into juice concentrate to be further sliced or diced into fresh pre-packs.

-Part of the Carrot Museum 2008 crop (note very rare Spanish Black variety)
+Part of a recent Carrot Museum crop (note very rare Spanish Black variety)

 The shape varies from short stumps to tapering cones.
 Leaves are finely dissected, twice or thrice-pinnate, segments are linear to lanceolate, 0.5–3 cm long.
 Upper leaves are reduced, with a sheathing petiole.
 Stem is striate or ridged, glabrous to hispid, up to 1 m tall.
 Flowers are borne in compound, more or less globose, to 7-cmin- diameter umbels.
 Rays are numerous, bracts 1–2 pinnated, lobes linear, 7–10 bracteoles similar to bracts.